diskoverdata/diskover-docs/source_files/user_media_edition_xytech_plugins.md

 - Searching on **xytech** fields is case insensitive.

-- Your search query needs to be typed or pasted in the Diskover search bar.
+- Your search query needs to be typed or pasted into the Diskover search bar.

 | Search Query Examples | Search Results |
 | --- | --- |